 The agencies in Hackney that work with children and families recognise the need for effective multi-agency working and information sharing to ensure best outcomes for the children and families we work with.
-Within Hackney the partner agencies that make up the MASH include Health Services.
-Education, Photolon, Patice, Family Support, Young Hackney, the Domestic Abuse Intervention Service and Children's Social Care.
-When contract is made with the MASH.
-New agencies will work store prevant information and make multi-agency decisions to help ensure that the right support to a child and family is offered at the right time.
+Within Hackney the partner agencies that make up the MASH include Health Services, Education, Probation, Police, Family Support, Young Hackney, the Domestic Abuse Intervention Service and Children's Social Care.
+When contact is made with the MASH, these agencies will work together to share relevant information and make multi-agency decisions to help ensure that the right support to a child and family is offered at the right time.
 See below for information on referring to the MASH.